Saief1999/utility-scripts/packages/README.md

 ## Overview

-This directory contains the different packages I generally used for the different systems.
+This directory contains the different packages I generally use for the different systems.